Each fall, the city is blanketed with leaves from approximately 70,000 public trees located along City streets and in City parks and cemeteries.

 The City offers three methods of leaf collection:

-1. Loose leaf collection: From October 27- November 21, the City collects fallen leaves from city streets.
+1. Loose leaf collection: In Nov. of each year, the City collects fallen leaves from city streets.
 Residents may rake leaves in loose piles between the sidewalk and the curb (NOT into the street) before the Monday of your scheduled pickup week.
 The loose leaf collection schedule is identified in the annual At Your Service Guide, mailed to residents in the fall.

 2. Refuse collection: Residential and commercial refuse customers may place bagged leaves at the curb for pick up on their regular refuse collection day.